 Jetwing Lake, Dambulla

 The Jetwing Lake hotel is a brand new property with spacious and comfortable rooms that enjoy a contemporary design blended with splashes of Eastern influenced decor.
 The ensuite facilities are magnificent and in keeping with the luxurious feel of the property as a whole.
 Each room also comes with a balcony, from which guests can get some fresh air and enjoy the spectacular views.
 Within the complex there is a pool, spa and fitness centre, where guests can while away their free time.
 There is also a restaurant, which serves sumptuous meals.

-The stylish OZO Kandy prides itself on its smart facilities and stunning mountain surrounds.
-Its highlight being the rooftop pool and BOMMU Bar where you can soak up panoramic views over Kandy whilst enjoying a cocktail or two.
+The stylish Radisson Hotel Kandy (formerly OZO Kandy), prides itself on its smart facilities and stunning mountain surrounds.
+Its highlight being the rooftop pool where you can soak up panoramic views over Kandy whilst enjoying a cocktail or two.
 The hotel’s all-day dining restaurant serves a tasty array of Asian and international cuisine using only fresh and handpicked produce.
 Other amenities include a fitness centre and complimentary WiFi, with guestrooms boasting signature soft beds and rain showers.